wllqwzx/faster-rcnn-pytorch/README.md

 ## Train

-### Dataset

-In this project, we use the convenient api provided by chainercv to download and load the Pascal VOC2007 dataset, please install it before running the training script.
+This project uses the convenient api provided by chainercv to download and load the Pascal VOC2007 dataset, please install it before running the training script.

 ```bash
 $pip3 install chainercv